 Morbidity refers to the likelihood that an insured will contract or develop any number of illnesses.
-The Company's portfolio of group and individual health business is large enough for an internal analysis of lag and is used as the basis for setting annually renewable premiums.
+The Group's portfolio of group and individual health business is large enough for an internal analysis of lag and is used, along with the analysis of experience, as the basis for setting annually renewable premiums.
 A very small block of individual disability business assumes industry standard morbidity rates when setting assumptions.